DamianAngelone/graphics_project/README.txt

 Alpha Blending (5%)
 Non-geometric Primitives - User Interface (10%)
 Textures (10%)
-Advanced camera controls (5%)
+Advanced Camera Controls (5%)
-Wring to a file (High scores) (5%)
+Writing to a File (High scores) (5%)

-You must press R to start the game.
+You must press r/R to start the game.

+Please DO NOT delete highscore.txt

+Youtube link: